 Found a new girlfriend or boyfriend?
 Share.
 Had a blast on vacation?
 Share.
 Cooked a tasty dinner?
 Share.
 Got a new passport?
 Share.
 Share.
 Share.
 Is this routine familiar to you?
 If so, be very careful: you might well be oversharing.

 However, many of them don’t realize that giving away too much information online can have serious consequences.
-According to a Microsoft poll from 2013, financial damage as a result of reputational harm worldwide has reached as much as $1.4 billion.
+According to Microsoft’s Online Safety site, financial damage as a result of reputational harm worldwide has reached as much as $1.4 billion in 2013.
 If professional reputation is considered, the numbers were even higher, amounting to $4.6 billion.

 It is important to note that a big part of these losses were made possible only thanks to users who, willingly or unwittingly, shared sensitive information online such as their date of birth, phone number, exact address or the name of their dog, which was coincidentally also the password for about half their online accounts.